JTorr/react_demo_app/README.md

 React Teaching App
 ======

 This app is a walkthrough for creating your first React app.
+Checkout the `solution` branch to see the final product.

 Pre-Setup Instructions: Installing NPM
 ------